 The conditions are:

 The UAE offer a fertile climate in which to invest in a buy-to-let property, mainly due to high demand and short supply of quality international-style accommodation.
 The buy-to-let market in Dubai allows investors to benefit from yields of an average of 6-10%.
-Although Dubai is a property management and leasing location, purchasing a property to let will involve careful consideration in many areas.
+Despite the fact that Dubai is a property management and leasing location, buying a property to let will require cautious thought in several areas.
 Including whether or not the property is ideally located (depending on if it’s for the tourist or expatriate market), analysis of amenities and accessibility to airports and roads as well as what type of tourist will be visiting.

 Being an overseas landlord is only really possible if you have the right kind of local connections.
-Hiring professionals who are familiar with how the real estate scene works in Dubai will make your life a whole lot easier.
+Employing professionals who have the know-how in Dubai's real estate will take a great load off your shoulders.

 A leasing representative (or agent) will do part of the job for you and will work with you to help you rent out your freehold property in Dubai.
-They will advertise your property to prospective renters and help you find good tenants.
+They will advertise your property to potential renters and assist you in finding great tenants.
 Also, they will list the property for rent and promote it through websites and flyers.
-They may even work with photographers to take pictures of the property, or may simply take the pictures themselves.
+Some may even contract photographers to take photos of the property, or they may simply do this themselves.
 However, keep in mind that a leasing agent cannot manage a property.

-Even with the best tenants, you may still run into the possibility of an eviction.
-If you are considering an eviction, you need to know how to go about it and what to expect during the process.
-In Dubai, depending on what has been agreed, there may be a landlord-only break option, a tenant-only break option or a mutual break option.
+An eviction is always possible, no matter how amazing the tenants are.
+If you find yourself contemplating an eviction, it's important to know how to handle it and what to expect during the process.
+In Dubai, depending on what has been agreed, there are three alternatives: landlord-only break, a tenant-only break or a mutual break option.

 The odds are your real estate investment will need some work before it’s rentable.
 That’s where local contractors come in.
-Contractors are great for jobs other than just construction.
+They are also great for jobs that aren't construction.
 They typically provide services for remodeling, repair, and redesign.
 They will have to be skilled at all levels and you will definitely need specialists who work with plumbing, electrical, roofs, basements, etc. Be sure to also have the contact info of versatile Dubai handymen, who can quickly and affordably tackle all the minor problems that might appear.

 If you have a property that you’re interested in renting out but don’t want to deal with the hassle of searching for tenants and maintaining the space, then a company like Blueground is what you need.
 Blueground is more than just your typical Dubai property management company because we take care of absolutely everything.
 Meaning, we furnish the apartment, set a competitive lease price, find trustworthy tenants and maintain the property throughout.
 We work with a host of non-resident landlords living outside of Dubai who entrust their property to Blueground all while benefiting from year-round passive income.